vsfarooqkhan/Quotzee-for-quote-lovers/README.md

 Make sure you installed mysql and apache server .
 If you can't, read this post for additional help : https://farooqkhanblog.wordpress.com/2018/02/19/how-to-install-nginx-mysql-php-on-arch-linux/

+For more info contact https:github.com/vsfarooqkhan
+I forked from him

 Will fix bugs soon.
 Thank you.